Our review of Metroid Prime Remastered

 CHARGE SHOT

-The original Metroid Prime remains rightly revered not only as a masterclass in first-person action games, but also in how to successfully modernize a series without losing what makes it great.
+The original Metroid Prime remains rightly revered not only as a masterclass in first-person action games, but also in how to successfully modernize a series.
 Not since Super Mario 64 brought the Italian plumber into 3D has a Nintendo game so thoroughly and definitively made a genre transition while still retaining something of the original’s essence.
 I happen to consider Metroid Prime a better game than Super Metroid – something which many gamers are likely to disagree with – but the fact that it so manages to feel like Metroid, albeit from a radically different perspective, is a testament to the skill of developers Retro Studios.

 Two decades later, Metroid Prime remains almost as fresh and exciting as it did in 2002.
 Oddly, however, Prime Remastered‘s biggest selling-point – a revised control scheme – may well be its biggest weakness.